 It has been determined that the H-chondrite parent body recently suffered three distinct collisional events at ~7.0, 22, and 33 m.y. ago, which are distinguished by a lower than normal 3He/38Ar ratio in the metal of those fragments ejected during the earlier events.
 These ejection events produced only weak shock effects (S1S2) and radiogenic gas loss, but injected abundant fragments into Earth-crossing resonances.

-From spectrographic data, the S(IV)-type asteroid 6 Hebe is thought to be a candidate for the parent body of the H-type ordinary chondrites, and possibly the IIE iron meteorites as well.
-Hebe is a 116-mile-diameter asteroid located next to both the v6 and 3:1 resonances, providing an efficient and rapid transfer mechanism into Earth-crossing orbit and a significant source of meteorites to Earth.
+From spectrographic data, the S(IV)-type asteroid 6 Hebe is thought to be a candidate for the parent body of the H-type ordinary chondrites.
+Hebe is a 116-mile-diameter asteroid located next to both the 3:1 and ν6 resonances, providing an efficient and rapid transfer mechanism into Earth-crossing orbit and a significant source of meteorites to Earth.
 It has been estimated that 6 Hebe could contribute ~10% of the meteorite flux to Earth and that it may be the source of one of the major ordinary chondrite groups.
 Models show that by mixing a component of 40% FeNi-metal with 60% H5 chondrite, an exact match to the spectra of 6 Hebe is produced.
 The IIE irons could have been created through impact-melting on the metal-rich H chondrite parent body to produce melt sheets or pods near the surface.

 However, hydrocode models show inconsistencies exist between expected and observed CRE ages based on the scenario of direct injection into resonances.
 The steady delivery of H chondrite material from 6 Hebe to Earth also remains unexplained.
-Current studies by Rubin and Bottke (2009) have led to the conclusion that family-forming events resulting in large meteoroid reservoirs, which have homogenous compositions and locations near dynamical resonances such as the Jupiter 3:1 mean motion resonance, are the likely source of the most prevalent falls including H chondrites and HED achondrites (especially howardites).
-As a matter of fact, a number of asteroids having H-like mineralogies have been observed near the 3:1 and 5:2 resonances at 2.82 AU (Burbine et al., 2015 and references therein).
+Current studies by Rubin and Bottke (2009) have led to the conclusion that family-forming events resulting in large meteoroid reservoirs, which have homogeneous compositions and locations near dynamical resonances such as the Jupiter 3:1 mean motion resonance, are the likely source of the most prevalent falls including H chondrites and HED achondrites (especially howardites).
+As a matter of fact, a number of asteroids having H-like mineralogies have been observed near the 3:1 and 5:2 resonances at 2.50 AU and 2.82 AU, respectively (Burbine et al., 2015 and references therein).
 See further details on the Abbott page.

 Northwest Africa 2898 shows evidence of having been very weakly shocked (stage S2, peak pressure of 510 GPa), and having experienced a low degree of weathering since its fall (grade W1/2).
 The specimen of NWA 2898 shown above is a 1.6 g partial slice exhibiting a coarse-grained, recrystallized texture with many grains exhibiting 120° triple junctions.
 The photo below shows a magnified view of this H7 depicting the completely recrystallized texture.